Qustodio Review: Quick Expert Summary

 Qustodio lets you set up a daily screen time allowance in increments of 15 minutes for each day of the week.
 You can also block access to your kid’s device, while still allowing them to make emergency calls or use the Panic Button.
 Qustodio allows you to set time limits on iOS, Android, Windows, macOS, Chromebook, and Kindle.

-The Daily time limits feature is extremely intuitive and works really well — I tested it with my Android device (it usually only took me 5 seconds to set time limits), and it blocked access to my phone in less than 3 seconds once the time limit was up.
-I also found the Allow and Block buttons on the parent’s app very convenient — pressing Allow automatically lifts all restrictions for the select day(s), and clicking Block means your kid won’t get any screen time that day.
+The Daily Time Limits feature is intuitive and works well.
+On my Android device, it took just 5 seconds to set limits, and access was blocked in under 3 seconds when time was up.
+The Allow and Block buttons in the parent app are also convenient — pressing Allow lifts all restrictions for the selected day(s), while Block prevents any screen time that day.

 In addition, Qustodio lets you choose what happens when the screen time is up: